nanocosmos/docs/docs/bintu-android-sdk.md

 Lets step through these in detail:

 With the createStream call you create a new stream.
 You would use this in your broadcaster app.
-As argument you pass an Instace of an implementation of the StreamInfoResponseHandler interface to the createStream call.
+As argument you pass an instace of an implementation of the StreamInfoResponseHandler interface to the createStream call.
 This interface represents callback classes to handle the result of the create stream call.
 It contains two method declarations.
-One to handle the result, called "handle", and one to handle errors, called "onError".
-Either the implementation of the "handle"- or the "onError"-Method will be executed as result of the createStream call.
-When the "handle"-Method is executed it gets the result data of the createStream call as a StreamInfo object passed as a method argument.
+One to handle the success result, called "handle", and one to handle errors, called "onError".
+One of these will be executed as result of the createStream call.
+When the "handle"-method is executed it is passed the result data of the createStream call as a StreamInfo object.

 ```java
 bintu.createStream(new StreamInfoResponseHandler() {